-SMEs in South Africa are drastically reshaping their business operations to safely navigate the COVID-19 pandemic.
+SMEs in South Africa are drastically reshaping their business operations to safely navigate the new normal.
 It’s a delicate balance of pivoting towards new working practices to stay afloat in a tightening economy.
 At the same time, SMEs need to handle heightened customer expectations and anxiety at speed and with care.

 For small and medium businesses (SMEs) in South Africa, this shift has proven especially challenging.
 Without the resources enjoyed by larger enterprises, it’s taken a combination of innovation, agility, and determination to weather the crisis.